-Loans and notes receivable (continued) Collateral
+Loans (continued)

+Collateral

 The taking of collateral (including guarantees) for funds advanced is dependent on the assessment of the credit risk of the counterparty.
 The Bank has implemented guidelines on the acceptability of specific classes of collateral or credit risk mitigation.